MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 2. Monitoring becomes embedded into Azure resources and resource groups versus separate tooling you manage on-premises.

-3. Cloud native monitoring architectures are SIEM-like, such as Azure Monitor.
+3. Cloud-native monitoring architectures are SIEM-like, such as Azure Monitor.
 So it's expansive, log-driven, and orders of magnitude more flexible.

-For architects, diagnostics form the core of their exploitation of more cost effective cloud native monitoring structures that let IT manage services holistically across the different cloud models.
+For architects, diagnostics form the core of their exploitation of more cost effective cloud-native monitoring structures that let IT manage services holistically across the different cloud models.

 Architects must, like operators, understand what diagnostic information an IT infrastructure component or application emits.
 To create a fusion of multi-variate, dynamical, time-series, eventful, stateful, and telemetric log streams into valuable intelligence, it depends on the following: